QR3.7 Quantum Spin

-In physics, quantum spin is a mathematical construct that explains what elementary particles do.
-But like quantum waves, it is said to be imaginary, so when electrons spin, nothing actually spins.
-After all, in current physics, an electron is a point particle that has no size, so it can’t spin.
-And if it had a size, its edges would have to move faster than light to explain the observed effects.
-The logic is that quantum spin isn’t real because it is physically impossible, just as quantum waves can’t really spread and collapse because that is physically impossible too.
+In physics, quantum spin is a mathematical construct applied to quantum particles.
+Like quantum waves, it is said to be imaginary, so when electrons spin, nothing is supposed to actually spin.
+After all, if an electron is a point particle with no size, how can it spin?
+And even if it had a size, its edges would have to move faster than light to explain the observed effects.
+Physics calls quantum spin and quantum waves imaginary because both are physically impossible, but what if they aren’t?

 QR3.7.1.
 The Curious Case of Quantum Spin